LOST-STATS/lost-stats.github.io/Machine_Learning/support_vector_machine.md

 - If data points are not linearly separable, non-linear SVM introduces higher dimensional space that projects data points from original finite-dimensional space to gain linearly separation.
 Such process of mapping data points into a higher dimensional space is known as the Kernel Trick.
 There are numerous types of Kernels that can be used to create higher dimensional space including linear, polynomial, Sigmoid, and Radial Basis Function.

-- Setting the right form of kernel is important as it determines the structure of the separator or hyperplane.
+- Setting the right form of Kernel is important as it determines the structure of the separator or hyperplane.

 # Also Consider